mesosphere-backup/dcos-metrics/DEMO.md

 }
 ```

-The image should deploy to a public slave instance (due to the `slave_public` resource role).
-Once it's up and running, you need to find the ip of the node it's running on, then connect to one of the following:
+The image should deploy to a public agent instance (due to the `slave_public` resource role).
+Once it's up and running, you need to find the ip of the node it's running on:
+1. Go to http://<your_cluster>/mesos and determine the id of the public agent.
+2. SSH into that node with `dcos node ssh --master-proxy --mesos-id=<the id>`
+3. Run `curl http://ipinfo.io/ip` on the node to get its public IP.

+Once you have the public node IP, you may connect to the docker image with any of the following:
-- Visit http://the-node-ip (port 80) to view Graphite
+- Visit http://<public_agent_ip> (port 80) to view Graphite
 - `telnet` into port 8126 to view the statsd daemon's console (tip: type `help`)

 Once the image has been up for a few minutes, it should start getting stats from `mesos-slaves` as `metrics.marathon.mesos` starts to resolve to it.
 In Graphite's left panel, navigate into `Metrics > stats > gauges > [fmwk_id] > [executor_id] > [container_id] > ...` to view the gauges produced by the application.
 Most applications seem to stick to gauge-type metrics, while the example `test-sender` produces several types.

-## Uninstalling the module

-1. Undo the changes made to `/opt/mesosphere/etc/mesos-slave-common` and `/opt/mesosphere/etc/mesos-slave-modules.json` by restoring the original files (you kept backups, right?).
-2. The library files added to `/opt/mesosphere/lib/` should also be backed out.
-3. Restart `mesos-slave` using the steps described before.